CUBRID/cubrid-manual/en/admin/control.rst

 -------------------------------------

 The following example shows how to check the status of a CUBRID Java SP server for *demodb*.
-The name of Java SP server, which currently running, *demodb* is displayed.
+The database name of Java SP server, which currently running, *demodb* is displayed.
 Additionally, The server's PID, port number, and the applied JVM option are shown together.

 ::